karmaniverous/stan-cli/.stan/system/stan.todo.md

     - Centralize a helper to read/parse stan.config.\* once and emit maybeDebugLegacy with a consistent scope label; reduce duplicate YAML/JSON parsing and debug labeling.

 - Cancellation stabilization (follow‑through)
-  - Re‑run the cancellation matrix on POSIX and Windows to confirm the secondary late‑cancel guard closes the remaining race in no‑live sequential + archive.
+  - Re‑run the cancellation matrix on POSIX in CI to confirm the secondary late‑cancel guard closes the remaining race in no‑live sequential + archive.
-  - Keep liveTrace.session enabled locally when investigating flakes; remove or keep instrumentation as low‑noise trace only.
+  - Keep liveTrace.session enabled when investigating flakes; remove or keep instrumentation as low‑noise trace only.
   - If any residual flake remains, consider increasing the secondary settle delay slightly on CI only.

 - Test‑only DRY